masupert/BeyondTheTorchlight/01 - Principles and Concepts.md

 The further you adventure from the town, the greater the risk of the unknown, but the greater the reward.

+## The World of Beyond the Torchlight
+The World of Beyond the Torchlight is a wild and dangerous place set in the throws of age coming to an end.
+Centuries of decline, decay, and defeat have rendered it empty.
+Old growth forest, ancient mountains, and vast plains and rivers mark the land, but nowhere are signs of new growth.
+The land stands depopulated, wild and cold, waiting for something.
+Waiting for the rejuvenation of a future spring.

+The glory of the races and empires of old have come and gone, leaving their remnants scattered across the land.
+With the darkening of the world has come the

 ## Principles and Concepts
 ### Classless
-*Beyond the Torchlight* is a classless system and player's abilities are not limited to a class.
-The equipment, tools and items they find while adventuring define their experience and abilities.
+*Beyond the Torchlight* is a classless system.
+The equipment, tools and items character find while adventuring define their experience and abilities.

-It might be common for a character to change their equipment back in town to suit the adventure they are about to embark on.
+It might be common for a character to change their equipment in town to suit the adventure they are about to embark on.

 ### Your​ ​sheet​ ​has​ ​no​ ​answers
 To do something, describe your character doing it; if you need to roll, the GM will let you know.
-When presented with a problem, your character sheet will not provide you an instant solution.
 Look to the environment and investigate the situation by​ ​asking​ ​the​ ​GM​ ​questions.
 You will need to describe to the GM what you want to do and you may have traits or abilities that can enhance or inhibit that action.

 ### Heroism​ ​is​ ​proven
 Your characters aren’t heroes, they are adventurers setting out into the dangerous world to eke out a new life and find treasure.
 Rising to challenges they encounter in the world will be the events that define their life.